 Pokémon and the Future of Learning

-In a nutshell, last summer’s Pokémon Go’s phenomenon taught us that the future of technology and learning may not be closer than we think.
+In a nutshell, the recent Pokémon Go’s craze revealed that the future of learning may be just around the corner.
 Despite the fact that many tech and mobile learning technologies have been investing millions in pricey VR technologies, Pokémon revealed that the future may be embedded in accessible, affordable and familiar technologies and applications.
 The craze also revealed that something as simple as a game basic enough for an elementary school child can be truly additive, educational and transforming when taken up a notch and unleashed on a broad scale.